cchia0/LEE_CHIA_LIN/README.md

 Lee Chia-Lin graduated from the Department of Foreign Languages and Literatures, National Taiwan University, and the Institute of Contemporary Art & Social Thoughts, China Academy of Art.
 She is now pursuing a Ph.D. in Fine Arts at Taipei National University of the Arts.
 Her research focuses on the culture, media and art developed and created in the digital era.
 As the founder of [ZIMU CULTURE](https://zimu-culture.com/), Lee also works on curatorial projects and publishes books.

-Lee Chia-Lin graduated from the Department of Foreign Languages and Literatures, National Taiwan University, and the Institute of Contemporary Art & Social Thoughts, China Academy of Art.
-She is now pursuing a Ph.D. in Fine Arts at Taipei National University of the Arts.
-Her research focuses on the culture, media and art developed and created in the digital era.
-As the founder of [ZIMU CULTURE](https://zimu-culture.com/), Lee also works on curatorial projects and publishes books.

 🏄🏻‍♀️ Latest news and more photos on [chia0.net](https://chia0.net/)!

 ---